mehulagg/gitlab/doc/user/project/merge_requests/creating_merge_requests.md

 and description for the merge request.
 If there are already commits on the branch, the title is prefilled with the first line of the first multi-line commit message, and the description is prefilled with any additional lines in that commit message.
-If there are no multi-line commit messages, the first commit message is used.
+If there are no multi-line commit messages, the branch name is used.

 The title is the only field that is mandatory in all cases.